mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

 functions.
 These steps are usually completed by an operator or configuration management tool.

+  ~> **Notice:** The following will be accurate after review and approval by Hashicorp, which is in progress.
+Until then follow the instructions in the [README developing section](./../../../../../README.md).

 1. Enable the MongoDB Atlas Secrets Engine:

     ```bash